umamicode/PRISM/README.md

 # PRISM
 PyTorch implementation of PRISM: A Self-Supervised Learning Framework using Causal Mechanism for use in Single Domain Generalization Project.
-Thanks!
+TY

 Including support for:
 - Distributed data parallel training